Article Chapters

 - Corrosion resistance: Inorganic coatings effectively protect substrates from chemicals and environmental factors.

-- Heat resistance: Some inorganic coatings can withstand extremely high temperatures and are suitable for high temperature environments.
+- Heat resistance: Some inorganic coatings can withstand extreme temperatures, making them ideal for high-temperature environments.

-- Wear Resistance: Provides a strong protective layer to reduce physical wear and tear.
+- Abrasion resistance: Provides a strong protective layer that reduces physical wear and extends the life of the material.

 What are the Common Types of Organic coatings?